HiMAC: Hierarchical Macro-Micro Learning for Long-Horizon LLM Agents: Experiments

 \paragraph{Benchmarks and Baselines.} To ensure a rigorous evaluation aligned with state-of-the-art standards, we conduct experiments on various challenging benchmarks.
 ALFWorld \cite{shridhar2020alfworld} evaluates embodied decision-making across six distinct task types requiring multi-step reasoning in a simulated household environment.
 WebShop \cite{yao2022webshop} tests the agent's ability to navigate a noise-heavy e-commerce website to locate and purchase products matching specific attributes.
 Sokoban \cite{SchraderSokoban2018} introduces a visually-grounded spatial planning challenge, requiring the agent to execute precise sequential reasoning to navigate and push boxes to designated targets.
 We compare HiMAC against a comprehensive suite of baselines, including prompt-based methods (ReAct \cite{yao2022react}, Reflexion \cite{shinn2023reflexion}) and recent reinforcement learning advancements (PPO \cite{schulman2017proximal}, RLOO \cite{ahmadian2024back}, GRPO \cite{shao2024deepseekmath} and GiGPO \cite{feng2025group}.

 \paragraph{Implementation Details.} For text-based tasks (ALFWorld and WebShop), we employ Qwen2.5-Instruct \cite{qwen2025qwen25technicalreport} (1.5B and 7B) as the backbone for both the Macro-Policy and Micro-Policy.
 For the visually-grounded Sokoban benchmark, we utilize Vision-Language Models (VLMs) including the Qwen2.5-VL \cite{bai2025qwen25vltechnicalreport} (3B and 7B) and Qwen3-VL \cite{bai2025qwen3} (8B) series.
-For ALFWorld, we set the maximum prompt length to 2048 and response length to 512, with a rollout group size of $N=8$ and a total of 128 parallel environments.
-For WebShop, we limit episodes to 15 steps.
-For Sokoban, we set the maximum prompt length to 1024 and response length to 512, with a rollout group size of $N=8$, and limit episodes to 15 steps.
+Across all tasks, we maintain a consistent response length of 512 and a rollout group size of $N=8$.
+For ALFWorld, the maximum prompt length is 2048 with 128 parallel environments; for WebShop, the maximum prompt length is 4096 and episodes are limited to 15 steps; for Sokoban, the maximum prompt length is 1024 with a similar episode limit of 15 steps.
 The KL-divergence coefficient $\beta$ is fixed at 0.01 across all runs.